rehierl/html-outliner-spec/issue-associations-summary.md

 Note that the actual meaning of the `parentSection` property can only be understood to express that the associated node is located inside the corresponding section.

-In contrary to this step, any other node (sectioning root elements included) will be associated with a section that is located outside of it - i.e. **outwards**, in the direction of the `<body>` element.
+In contrary to this step, **any other node** (sectioning root elements included) will be associated with a section that is located outside of it (i.e. **outwards**).

-The side effect of this step is that the `Node.parentSection` property has, depending on the property's node, two different meanings (i.e. inwards or outwards).
-The result is, that **this property can not be clearly defined**.
+The side effect of this step is that the `Node.parentSection` property has, depending on the property's object instance (node), two different meanings (i.e. inwards or outwards).
+The result is, that
+**this property can not be clearly defined**.

 But, as it turns out, this step is required as is ... see below